 I love my backyard chickens!
 They’re often not in the backyard of course.
 Sometimes they’re in the side yard, the front yard, or even under the house!
 Wherever they are, they are so much fun to have around and have so many wonderful uses.
 I can’t imagine my homestead without a flock of backyard chickens.

-When I first got chickens I was so scared that I would mess up.
+I was so scared that I would mess up when I first got chickens.
 What I realized was that I was definitely going to mess up, but anything I could do with good intentions would be better for the chickens than a life in a factory farm.
 So I learned as I went and am so glad I gave it a go because there are so many amazing benefits to having backyard chickens!

 Here are 6 reasons you should give it a shot: